Analysis: JPMorgan, Goldman bet on tech to crack UK consumer market

-LONDON, July 12 (Reuters) - JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N) are taking on a consumer finance market many outsiders have tried and failed to crack: Britain.
+LONDON (Reuters) - JPMorgan Chase & Co and Goldman Sachs Group Inc are taking on a consumer finance market many outsiders have tried and failed to crack: Britain.

 The two are testing the UK market to see if their U.S. retail brands, Chase and Marcus, can be rolled out globally.
 The challenge, analysts say, is scraping some business from customers who are entrenched with local providers.

 Success hinges on whether they can deliver slicker technology and more attractive pricing than incumbents.
-Six lenders dominate the UK retail arena: Lloyds Banking Group PLC (LLOY.L), NatWest Group PLC (NWG.L), Barclays PLC (BARC.L), HSBC Holdings PLC (HSBA.L), Banco Santander SA (SAN.MC) and Nationwide Building Society .
+Six lenders dominate the UK retail arena: Lloyds Banking Group PLC, NatWest Group PLC, Barclays PLC, HSBC Holdings PLC, Banco Santander SA and Nationwide Building Society.

 It will be difficult, analysts said, because customers tend to have sticky relationships with banks.
 Transferring money or opening additional accounts can seem too much of a hassle.